 Should I Hire a Photographer?

 Everyone is a photographer nowadays aren’t they.
-At any wedding, nearly everyone will be holding a smart phone or a high quality digital camera.
-If you have 100 guests, and each take 100 photos, then you will have 10,000 pictures to look at!
-Just with the laws of averages, some of these must be really good, and is that is all you need?
+At any wedding, nearly everyone will be holding a smartphone or a high-quality digital camera.
+If you have 100 guests, and each takes 100 photos, then you will have 10,000 pictures to look at!
+Just with the laws of averages, some of these must be really good and may get a lot of likes on Instagram.
+Having a small following might be the only thing that could prevent you from getting the online attention you deserve.
+However, since there are so many websites that offer information on how to buy Instagram followers, it shouldn’t be a problem.
+You may also get pictures from the whole wedding day or wedding weekend, not just ceremony and post-ceremony.
+But is that all you need?
 The answer may well be yes.
-You will also get pictures from the whole wedding day or wedding weekend, not just ceremony and post ceremony.

 However, all of that doesn’t always replace the need for an official photographer.
 As well as hopefully being able to take good photos, they are solely focused on taking photos.
 There are also wanting to be guests enjoying the ceremony.
 They are also more comfortable getting in close for the wedding shots, but with the knowledge of how to be discreet about it.
 Guests also tend to listen to them when it comes to group photos.